 Ebert was a sparrer, a happy combatant, and the movies were always a springboard to a conversation.
-His life’s work is well-represented here, beginning with some gloriously geeky photos of the cherub-cheeked Illinois newsman, promoted to film critic in his mid-twenties after making tough calls on the editorial floor.
-James includes plenty of excerpts of Ebert’s approachable prose (read by the critic himself, in audio segments recorded years ago).
-He's smart to include voices of dissent—including Chicago’s revered alt-journalist Jonathan Rosenbaum—who rail, collegially, against thumbs-up reductionism.
+His life’s work is well represented here, beginning with some gloriously geeky photos of the cherub-cheeked Illinois newsman, promoted to film critic in his mid-twenties after making tough calls on the editorial floor.
+James includes plenty of excerpts of Ebert’s approachable prose (read by voice artist Stephen Stanton, doing an eerie approximation of the critic’s famous patter).
+The documentary is smart to include dissenters—especially Chicago’s revered alt-journalist Jonathan Rosenbaum—who rail, collegially, against thumbs-up reductionism.
 Life Itself is about a reviewer, but also a revolution: Working with Gene Siskel (a secret, cherished friend), Ebert turned his job into an egalitarian platform for millions of viewers and bloggers.

 What’s missing?
 Very little.
-Still, anyone aware of Ebert’s strident Democratic politics, his encouragement of the embattled Michael Moore or his frequent attacks on right-wing news sources, will find that side absent (not that it should be front and center).
-Yet if anything, Ebert suggested that critics could be—should be—citizens of the world, engaged and outraged.
+Still, anyone aware of Ebert’s strident Democratic politics, his encouragement of the embattled Michael Moore or his frequent attacks on right-wing news sources will find that side absent (not that it should be front and center).
+If anything, Ebert suggested that critics could be—should be—citizens of the world, engaged and outraged.
 Fortunately, that message comes through, in a life of moviegoing and writing, and the attentions of an equally disciplined chronicler.